Kunovci, Croatia

 Kunovci is a village in Požega-Slavonia County, Croatia.
 The village is administered as a part of the City of Požega.

 According to the national census of 2011, the population of the village is 88.

+Geography

+Kunovci is located about 6 km north of Požega, neighboring settlements are Krivaj and Bankovci in the north, Marindvor in the south, Nova Lipa in the southwest and Ugarci in the west.